skandaar/my_kreek_solutions/README.md

 # my_kreek_solutions
-my solutions to the exercices in the book : Pointers in C - Kenneth Reek
+My solutions of the exercices of the book : **Pointers in C - Kenneth Reek**